dougluce/ident_switch/README.md

 ### Where to start ###
 * In settigs interface create new identity.
 * For all identities except default you will see new section of settings - IMAP.
 Enter data required to connect to  remote server.
 Don't forget to check Enabled check box.
 * After you have created at least one identity with active IMAP settings you will see combobox in the top right corner instead of plain text field with account name.
-It will allow you to switch to another account.
+It will allows you to switch to another account.